esamisbiga/LTE-Drone/README.md

 ## Contents

-- `LICENSE`: This file contains the license information for the project.
+- `src/`: This directory contains the source code for the LTE drone system.
 - `LICENSE`: This file contains the license information for the project.
 - `README.md`: This file provides an overview and instructions for using the project.